 Cities in Turkey are famous with cats roaming free.
 Although the cats live o streets, it is hard to call them strays or feral cats.
 They co-habit with people for centuries.
 They are part of urban culture in Turkey.
 Recently an award-winning documentary on the lives of cats in Istanbul was in cinemas, as you may have seen it already.

 Individuals, and sometimes municipalities, take care of the needs of these beloved neighbours by feeding them and taking care of their health issues.
 For winter times, some individuals, NGOs and municipalities locate cat houses on streets to help them to survive in colder days.

 Tombili was a beloved cat citizen of Istanbul and roamed on her street for almost 10 years.
 She became an internet celebrity when his famous pose is posted on the net.
 Tombili means chubby in Turkish and she is called as Tombili by her fellow humans for obvious reasons.
-A statue was erected on her favorite spot for her memory after her death.
+A statue was erected on her favourite spot for her memory after her death.

 People loved her so much.
 She became a mascot for the street with her laid back lifestyle.
 After her death, people started a petition to honour her and collected more than 17000 signature, which let them erect the statue in October 2016.
 I am not quite sure if it is the only street cat statue in the world, but it took attention from the media all over the world.